gruco0002/DelphiJSON/EXAMPLES.md

 A reference cycle can occur if fields that are serialized point towards objects that have already been serialized or are in the process of being serialized.
+### EDJFormatError
+This error is raised if a wrong format of the JSON data is provided during deserialization.
+E.g.: A DateTime string should be deserialized but does not meet the requirement of the ISO 8601 format.

 ## DJConstructorAttribute
 This attribute can be used to explicitly use a constructor of a class for